toreanderson/toreanderson.github.io/_posts/2020-02-03-evaluating-ice.markdown

 ![Figure 2: Consents section in portal]({{site.post_image}}/evaluating-ice/figure2.png)

-This basically states that I have given consent (Norwegian: *samtykke*) to two different categories of marketing as well as to customer surveys.
+This basically states that I have given consents (Norwegian: *samtykker*) to two different categories of marketing as well as to customer surveys.
 I am certain, however, that I was never asked to consent to any of these while signing up as a subscriber - thus making this a clear violation of [Article 7 GDPR](https://eur-lex.europa.eu/eli/reg/2016/679/oj#d1e2001-1-1).

 I certainly do not appreciate companies not treating my personal data